AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

   controlled type definitions or pointers to nested subprograms.

-  One possible way to ensure that the code subject to analysis conforms to what this qualification material encompasses is to verfy that it compiles without error under control of a Zero Footprint Runtime Library Profile, or free of warnings out of the following set of configuration pragmas::
+  One possible way to ensure that the code subject to analysis conforms to what this qualification material encompasses is to verify that it compiles without error under control of a Zero Footprint Runtime Library Profile, or free of warnings out of the following set of configuration pragmas::